rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Technical.md

     ```
 *   **Output**:
     ```zsh
-    SMB         10.129.234.63   445    DC               Share           Permissions     Remark SMB         10.129.234.63   445    DC               -----           -----------     ------
     SMB         10.129.234.63   445    DC               Departments Share READ
     ```
-With `ibryant`'s credentials, `READ` access was gained to the `Departments Share`.
-Spidering this share revealed several files, including an interesting backup file in the `IT/Backup/` directory: `IT_BACKUP_201123.hc`.
-The presence of a VeraCrypt installer in the same share suggested this was an encrypted container.
+`ibryant` had `READ` access to the `Departments Share`.
+Spidering this share revealed an interesting backup file: `IT/Backup/IT_BACKUP_201123.hc`, which appeared to be a VeraCrypt encrypted container.

 #### BloodHound Analysis